 View the Ministerial media statement

-We've been calling for nominations from residents, community/special interest groups and business organisations to join the Subi East Community Reference Group (CRG).
+Earlier this year we called for nominations from residents, community/special interest groups and business organisations to join the Subi East Community Reference Group (CRG).

 that will underpin the economic and social rejuvenation of the area.